Cheloy Garafil

-Cheloy Velicaria-Garafil is a Filipino lawyer and former journalist who serves as the Secretary of the Presidential Communications Office.
+Cheloy Velicaria-Garafil is a Filipino lawyer and former journalist who serves as the current secretary general of the House of Representatives of the Philippines since September 23, 2025.
+She was previously served as Chairperson and Resident Representative of Manila Economic and Cultural Office from 2024 to 2025.
+She previously served as the Secretary of the Presidential Communications Office until replaced by acting secretary Cesar Chavez.

 Education

 Garafil attended the University of Santo Tomas (UST) where she graduated with a communication arts degree.
 She later pursued law studies in the same university, then passed the bar examination in 2003.

 Career

 Journalism

 Prior to working in the government, Garafil served as a reporter for the newspaper Malaya.
 She also worked for the Philippine Daily Globe and the Central News Agency of Taiwan.